Last updated: June 30, 2026 | By Evolving Home Team

 Government Grants and Funding

-• Local authority grants: Additional funding in some areas
+• Local authority grants: supplementary programmes in some areas

 Factors Affecting Results